Unit 3: Field Geophysical Measurements

 Materials provided:

-1. Introduction to electrical imaging (EI) and electromagnetic (EM) conductivity mapping (PowerPoint Slideshow (.ppsx) 71.8MB Oct22 21): a narrated slideshow providing an introduction to electrical imaging (EI) and electromagnetic (EM) conductivity mapping concepts, along with an overview of how these techniques are implemented in the field (with reference to the survey performed in Harrier Meadow)
+1. Introduction to electrical imaging (EI) and electromagnetic (EM) conductivity mapping tutorial (PowerPoint Slideshow (.ppsx) 71.8MB Oct22 21): a narrated tutorial slideshow providing an introduction to electrical imaging (EI) and electromagnetic (EM) conductivity mapping concepts, along with an overview of how these techniques are implemented in the field (with reference to the survey performed in Harrier Meadow)

-5. Scenario Evaluator for Electrical Resistivity (SEER), a USGS-developed Excel-based tool for simulating electrical imaging datasets that might be recorded over some common near surface Earth structures (used to explore resolution and sensitivity concepts)
+5. Scenario Evaluator for Electrical Resistivity (SEER), a USGS-developed, Excel-based tool for simulating electrical imaging datasets that might be recorded over some common near-surface Earth structures (used to explore resolution and sensitivity concepts)

 Answer keys are available for instructors.
 See the "Assessment" section of this page, below.